 Handle their medical needs

-I can still oversee the pharmacy needs, the same as before.
-I’m so grateful for all the many options – including mailed prescriptions, pharmacies that deliver, etc. It’s well worth asking your pharmacy or provider what options they offer to help with quarantined carees.
+Happily, it’s so easy to handle pharmacy needs – locally and long distance – and I’ve done a lot of both in the past few years.
+I’m so grateful for all the many options – including mailed prescriptions, pharmacies that deliver, etc. It’s well worth asking your pharmacy or provider what options they offer.

-When asking what to do during a Coronavirus quarantine, make sure you check on those routine doctor appointments that might be scheduled months in advance and are easy to forget.
-One loved one had three of those coming up in the next three months.
+And if your loved one has moved into a long term care facility, make sure you check on those routine doctor appointments that might be scheduled months in advance and are easy to forget.
+One loved one had three of those coming up within 3 months of when she was moved.
+I caught them just in time – whew!

 Do you have a caregiver option?

-If you are used to using caregivers to give you a break, have you been able to continue doing so during this quarantine?
+If you are used to using caregivers to give you a break, do you have some available who can come even if they get covid again?
 I know some friends who have.
 But I have one long distance relative who opted to stop having the extra caregiver to protect their parent from possible exposure.

-Of course, that can mean you are more tied to the house or your loved one has to spend time alone – and you have to continually evaluate whether that is safe.
+Of course, when dealing with isolation due to prolonged illness that can mean you are more tied to the house or your loved one has to spend time alone – and you have to continually evaluate whether that is safe.

 Normal Alternatives to caregivers

-The normal alternative – assisted care or other care facility – may not be an option at all for many due to the coronavirus quarantine.
-I know several care facilities are not accepting any new patients until this situation is resolved.
+The normal alternative – assisted care or other care facility – may not be an option at all for many right now due to winter outbreaks of just about everything!

 Thinking Outside the Box Alternatives